 “You know,” he replied, “the whole Explorer thing where they find brand new worlds to expand into?”

 Columbus and I looked at one another for a moment.
-He was the first time speak, his tone as uncertain as I felt.
+He was the first to speak, his tone as uncertain as I felt.
 “Well, yeah, sure.
 But we thought that was just sort of… you know, exploring.
 Looking around, like… like when we go up to the moon and bring back rocks and soil samples.
 Little stuff like that.”

 Avalon was the one who spoke next.
 “Of course.
 But the Bystanders have always talked about colonizing the moon and living there.
 If they had the technology ready, they would’ve done it a long time ago.
 Part of the Explorers job is to bring back samples from places that are too dangerous to settle on.
 But another part of it is to establish beachheads for colonies on other worlds to expand out from.”